Ernesto-tha-great/stackshift-lms/README.md

 Run `yarn` or `npm install` to install all the required dependencies to run the dApp.

-> React + Tailwind CSS Template does not have any dependency on hardhat and truffle.
-> This starterkit does not include connection of Hardhat/Truffle with ReactJS.
-It's up to the user to integrate smart contract with ReactJS.
-This gives user more flexibily over the dApp.

 - To start the dApp, run the following command.